planetnix/website/content/_index.md

 - Case studies and success stories
 - New tools and integrations

-If you’re passionate about Nix, this is your opportunity to share your expertise and ideas with a vibrant community.
+If you're passionate about Nix, this is your opportunity to share your expertise and ideas with a vibrant community.

 #### **Submission Deadline:**
 **December 1, 2024**